Scale-Free Percolation in Continuum Space: The model

 \section{The model}

-We introduce a heterogeneous RCM which modifies the homogeneous RCM defined in \cite{Penrose}.
-We model particles by a Poisson cloud $X$ in $\R^d$, $d\ge1$.
-To every particle $x\in X$ we attach a random weight $W_x$ which introduces heterogeneity.
-The probabilities of having edges between particles $x$ and $y$ of the Poisson cloud $X$ are described by the corresponding random weights and the Euclidean distance between $x$ and $y$.

-The tuple $(X, F,\lambda, \alpha)$ denotes a heterogeneous RCM in $\R^d$, where we make the following assumptions: \begin{enumerate} \item $(X,F)$ is a homogeneous marked Poisson point process, where $X$ denotes the spatially homogeneous Poisson point process in $\R^d$, $d\ge 1$, with fixed intensity $\nu>0$, and $F$ denotes the distribution of the i.i.d.~marks $W_x$, $x\in X$, supported in $(0,\infty)$ and independent of the location of $x$. \item For any two particles $x$ and $y$ in $X$ and the corresponding marks $W_{x}$ and $W_{y}$ we have an edge between $x$ and $y$, write $x\Leftrightarrow y$, independently of all other possible edges, with probability
+We introduce a heterogeneous RCM which modifies the homogeneous RCM defined in \cite{Penrose} and which is a continuum space analogue to the inhomogeneous long-range percolation model presented by \cite{Remcoscale}.
+The tuple $(X,\nu, \beta,\lambda, \alpha)$ denotes a heterogeneous RCM on $\R^d$, $d\ge1$, where we make the following assumptions: \begin{enumerate} \item $(X,\nu,\beta)$ is a homogeneous marked Poisson point process, where $X$ denotes the spatially homogeneous Poisson point process on $\R^d$ with fixed intensity $\nu>0$, and $\beta>0$ denotes the power law tail parameter of the distribution of the i.i.d.~marks $W_x$, $x\in X$.
+We assume that $W_x$, $x\in X$, has Pareto distribution with scale parameter $1$, i.e.

-with constants $\lambda>0$ and $\alpha>0$, and $|\cdot|$ denoting the Euclidean norm in $\R^d$. \end{enumerate} We call $X$ the Poisson cloud with particles $x\in X$ and the marks $(W_x)_{x\in X}$ are the weights in the particles $x\in X$ that determine the edge probabilities $p_{xy}$ between particles $x$ and $y$ of the Poisson cloud $X$.
-It follows from \cite{Brug} that the model is shift invariant and ergodic.

-The aim is to study the random graph generated by a given realization of the heterogeneous RCM $(X, F, \lambda, \alpha)$.
-We denote the resulting random graph by $(X,E)$, where $X$ denotes the Poisson cloud and $E$ all the edges between these Poisson particles.
-We study the degree distribution of a particle $x \in X$, i.e.~the distribution of the number of particles in $X$ that share an edge with $x$.
-In addition, we study the percolation properties of the random graph $(X,E)$, where we choose $\lambda$ as percolation parameter.
-Crucial in these studies is the choice of the distribution $F$ of the weights $W_x$.
-We make the choice of a Pareto distribution with parameters $\theta=1$ and $\tau>0$, namely